sonnenbe-dot/GBAS-GUI/README.md

 ```

 The GUI must be started from the same location as the Bin folder in order for the Bin's contents to be recognized by the GUI!<br><br>
 Click on the **Pipeline Parameters** button and set up the mandatory input paths for Rawdata, Primerfile and Samplefile.
 Furthermore add the path to the Metadata file.
+All other parameters can be left at their default value.
+Since the samples are of diploid nature the ploidy entry field will also be left diploid.
 After this is done choose a name or path for the field Parameterfilepath.
 The input settings will be saved in a TXT parameterfile with your choosen name.<br><br>

 Next click on the **Workspace Status** button to make sure inputs are correctly set.
 The window has to show the message: <br>
 **Mandatory Inputfiles correctly set!**